Scanning

 AirTag Scanner

-• Scans for Apple AirTags and other Find My devices using active scanning with aggressive parameters to maximize detection.
+blescan -a - Scans for Apple AirTags and other Find My devices using active scanning to find more devices.

 BLE Skimmer Detection